MaterializeInc/materialize/doc/developer/design/README.md

 ## Creation
 1. Copy the [template](./00000000_template.md) to a new date-prefixed file in `doc/developer/design` and fill it in.
+   The template contains a skeleton that you can use as a guideline to write the design document, but it is fine to diverge from the structure.
 2. Submit a pull request---this makes it easy for others to add written comments.
 3. Announce that the design doc is ready for review in #eng-announce.